 - Regulation 61 (2) this regulation states that, where an employing authority ceases to be a scheme employer, the administering authority is required to obtain an actuarial valuation of the liabilities of current and former employees as at the termination date.
-Further, it requires the Rates & Adjustments Certificate to be amended to show the revised contributions due from, or the exit credit payable to, the exiting employer. - Regulation 61 (3) the administering authority, at its discretion, may issue a suspension notice to suspend payment of an exit amount for up to three years, where it reasonably believes the exiting employer is to have one or more active members contributing to the fund within the period specified in the suspension notice.
+Further, it requires the Rates & Adjustments Certificate to be amended to show the revised contributions due from the employer, or the excess of assets in the fund over the liabilities in respect of that employer. - Regulation 61 (2A) this regulation states that a person proposing to become an exiting employer may request the appropriate administering authority to obtain: - a.
+An indicative actuarial valuation at a specific date of the liabilities of the fund in respect of benefits in respect of that person's current and former employees, and - b.
+A revised rates and adjustments certificate showing the exit payment that would be due from such an employer, or the excess of assets in the fund relating to that employer over the liabilities specified in paragraph (2A)(a).